Actual Total Loss

 What Happens to My Car if It’s Deemed a Total Loss?

-Once your vehicle is deemed a total loss by your insurance company, two possible scenarios could follow.
+Once your vehicle's deemed a total loss by your insurance company, you'll face an important decision that affects your finances and transportation options.

 Possible Scenarios When Your Car Is Declared a Total Loss